nexusformat/definitions/README.md

     firefox build/manual/build/html/index.html

-Convenient editting of definitions is available in nyaml format.
+Convenient editing of definitions is available in nyaml format.
 For this, definitions need to be converted first from xml to yaml format by the command

     make nyaml